Amos 6

 1Woe to them that are at ease in Zion, and trust in the mountain of Samaria, which are named chief of the nations, to whom the house of Israel came!
 2Pass ye unto Calneh, and see; and from thence go ye to Hamath the great: then go down to Gath of the Philistines: be they better than these kingdoms? or their border greater than your border?
 3Ye that put far away the evil day, and cause the seat of violence to come near;

-The third verse names the inner mechanism of their complacency: Ye that put far away the evil day, and cause the seat of violence to come near (v.
-3).
-To put far away the evil day is to push the thought of reckoning out of mind - to behave as though the day of accounting will never arrive, or at least never arrive for us.
-It is not that they have weighed the warning and rejected it; they have simply refused to let it near, the way a person refuses to think about a debt that is coming due.
-And Amos draws a piercing connection: the very act of shoving the evil day away does not delay it - it causes the seat of violence to come near.
-By living as if no reckoning were coming, they fill the present with injustice and so hasten the very judgment they will not contemplate.
-There is a terrible logic here.
-The person who refuses to face the consequences of his conduct does not escape them; he merely removes the one restraint that might have changed his course.
-Pushing the evil day out of sight is how the evil day is brought closer.
-Comfort that will not think about tomorrow is busy, all the while, building tomorrow's ruin.
+Now the inner mechanism gets named.
+To put far away the evil day (v.
+3) is to push the thought of reckoning out of mind - to live as though the day of accounting will never arrive, or at least never arrive for you.
+It is not that they weighed the warning and rejected it.
+They simply refused to let it near, the way a person refuses to think about a debt coming due.
+And Amos draws the piercing connection: shoving the evil day away does not delay it - it causes the seat of violence to come near.
+By living as if no reckoning were coming, they fill the present with injustice and so hurry along the very judgment they will not look at.

 Amos 6:4-7Not Grieved for the Affliction of Joseph